seL4/microkit/docs/manual.md

 ## Adding Platform Support

-The following section is a guide for adding support for a new platform to Microkit.
+The following section is a guide for adding support for a new ARM or RISC-V platform to Microkit.

 ### Prerequisites